-Rachel shares that her favourite recipes from the book are the Shahi Tukda Cinnamon Rolls with rabri cream, the Lemongrass and Semiya panna cotta and the Kaju katli Truffles.
+Rachel shares that her favorite recipes from the book are the Shahi Tukda Cinnamon Rolls with rabri cream, the Lemongrass and Semiya panna cotta and the Kaju katli Truffles.
 She loves how the cinnamon adds to the deep-fried bread and compliments the rabri perfectly!
 The lemongrass and the kheer sound like an odd combination but it’s delicious.
 The kaju katli and dark chocolate truffles are a match made in dessert heaven.
 She also really loves the Lavender and Darjeeling bundt cake and the Chai, Brown Butter and Rose Teacake.
 Rachel confesses that she can easily consume the entire confection herself!

 Rachel’s Style of Cooking and Changing Consumer Tastes in India